Table of Contents

 EVAA (Experimental Virtual Archaeological-Acoustics) is a directive/umbrella project centralizing a variety projects focusing on heritage acoustics research and the use of acoustic simulations and virtual reality as part of the Past Has Ears.
 Our goals are to facilite and coordinate research in this area, and encouraging collaborations and communications between researchers in various field interested in acoustic cultural heritage.

-EVAA is supported by the Collegium Musicae Institute, Sorbonne Université.
+EVAA is supported in part by the Collegium Musicae Institute, Sorbonne Université.

 The Ghost Orchestra project is a joint effort, originating from the intersection of two research projects on historic acoustic simulations (ANR-ECHO) and binaural audio rendering (FUI-BiLi) focusing on the virtual reconstruction of an orchestral concert in the Cathedral of Notre-Dame, Paris.